Are you wondering what the danger zone is for turkey?

 - A high 325°F cooks at 20-25 minutes per pound.

-Remember to fully defrost as a frozen bird will take longer to cook.
-But more important, will not cook evenly meaning it is more likely to fall into the danger zone.
+Remember to fully defrost, as a frozen bird will take longer to cook.
+More importantly, it will not cook evenly, meaning it is more likely to fall into the danger zone.

 5 Tips To Practice Food Safety